 Those are just the traditional treatments.
 Most spas also offer a range of alternative health care procedures such as acupuncture and chiropractic, and other exotic treatments such as ayurvedic and siddha from India or reiki from Japan.
-Many places offer specialized, cutting-edge treatments, like the Grand Wailea Resort's full-spectrum color-light therapy pod (based on NASA's work with astronauts).

 Once your body has been pampered, spas also offer a range of fitness facilities (weight-training equipment, racquetball, tennis, golf) and classes (yoga, aerobics, step, spinning, stretch, tai chi, kickboxing, aquacize).
 Several even offer adventure fitness packages (from bicycling to snorkeling).
-For the nonadventurous, most spas have salons, dedicated to hair and nail care and makeup.
+For the nonadventurous, most spas have salons, dedicated to hair- and nail-care and makeup.

-If all this sounds a bit overwhelming, not to worry, all the spas in Hawaii have individual consultants who will help design you an appropriate treatment program to fit your individual needs.
+If all this sounds a bit overwhelming, not to worry, all the spas in Hawaii have individual consultants who will help design an appropriate treatment program to fit your individual needs.

 Of course, all this pampering doesn't come cheap.
 But to banish your tension and stress?
 The expense may be worth it.
-Massages are generally \$115 to \$135 for 50 minutes and \$145 to \$180 for 80 minutes; body treatments are in the \$120 to \$165 range; and alternative health-care treatments can be as high as \$150 to \$220.
+Massages are generally \$100 to \$135 for 50 minutes and \$145 to \$180 for 80 minutes; body treatments are in the \$100 to \$180 range; and alternative health-care treatments can be as high as \$150 to \$220.